 After nearly two long years and five separate legs, the ZooTV Tour finally reaches its conclusion here tonight.
 MacPhisto once again has a speech for the occasion: "Don't you think rock 'n' roll has come a long way?
 And it's taken its toll, let me tell you.
 On this very tour we've had four marriages, fourteen divorces, fifteen babies born, twelve people got arrested, we've sacked five people, and one crew member left the entourage to become a Franciscan monk!
 THANK YOU!"
 The audience cheer.
 Pausing to introduce the rest of his band, MacPhisto teasingly describes Larry Mullen Jr as "Boy George's wet dream".
 (The flamboyant singer had once been quoted as saying "Bono, if you still haven't found what you're looking for, look behind the drum kit!")
 While speaking about the fine people they'd met during the tour, MacPhisto had mentioned that tonight's phone call would be "to my closest friend", and he now continues mysteriously: "I'd like to call somebody I've gotten very close to since I came to Tokyo."
 It turns out to be rival singer Madonna, whom he'd already confessed to finding "gorgeous" on the first night in Melbourne.
-She's at the Tokyo show, watching from the sound desk with a portable phone, despite her promoter having tried to get the U2 dates moved so as not to interrupt Madonna's run of gigs in Japan.
+She's here at the show, watching from the sound desk with a portable phone, despite her promoter having tried to get the U2 dates moved so as not to interrupt Madonna's run of gigs in Japan.
 (U2's promoter responded by threatening to "destroy you", so her five nights at the venue were instead booked for the week after!
 Twenty years later, both artists would be sharing a promoter and manager.)
 "Hello?
 I'd like to speak to Madonna.
-This is Mr MacPhisto here!" he calls into the phone, but there is no connection.
+This is Mr MacPhisto here!" he calls into the phone, but for some reason all he gets is a Japanese speaking clock service.
 Given the number of times that poor MacPhisto has failed to get hold of his famous "friends", it seems somehow fitting that the tour should end with him repeatedly shouting "Hello?
 Hello?
 HELLO...?"
 There's just time for one final "Off with the horns, on with the show!" as Lemon begins.

 |[ Back to MacPhisto homepage ]|